-NOTICE IS HEREBY GIVEN that an annual meeting (the "Meeting") of the holders (the "Shareholders") of common shares of Canstar Resources Inc. (the "Company") will be held at 56 Temperance Street, Suite 1000, Toronto, Ontario M5H 3V5, on December 20, 2017 at 10:00 am (Eastern Standard Time) for the purpose of:
+NOTICE IS HEREBY GIVEN that an annual meeting (the "Meeting") of the holders (the "Shareholders") of common shares of Canstar Resources Inc. (the "Company") will be held at 220 Bay Street, Suite 550, Toronto, Ontario M5J 2W4, on Monday, December 17, 2018 at 10:00 am (Eastern Standard Time) for the purpose of:

-- 1. receiving the Company's financial statements for the year ended June 30, 2017 and the report of the auditors thereon; - 2. electing directors of the Company for the ensuing year; - 3. appointing MNP LLP as the auditors of the Company for the ensuing year, and authorizing the directors to fix their remuneration; and - 4. transacting such further and other business as may properly come before the Meeting or any adjournment thereof.
+- 1. receiving the Company's financial statements for the year ended June 30, 2018 and the report of the auditors thereon; - 2. electing directors of the Company for the ensuing year; - 3. appointing MNP LLP as the auditors of the Company for the ensuing year, and authorizing the directors to fix their remuneration; - 4. to consider, and if thought advisable, to approve an ordinary resolution approving the Company's Stock Option Plan, as more particularly described in the Circular; and - 5. transacting such further and other business as may properly come before the Meeting or any adjournment thereof.

-The nature of the business to be transacted at the Meeting is described in further detail in the management information circular of the Company dated November 10, 2017 (the "Circular").
+The nature of the business to be transacted at the Meeting is described in further detail in the management information circular of the Company dated November 6, 2018 (the "Circular").
 To be approved, each of the foregoing matters is required to be passed by an "ordinary resolution", being a majority of the votes cast by Shareholders who voted in respect of that resolution at the Meeting.

-The record date for the determination of Shareholders entitled to receive notice of, and to vote at, the Meeting or any adjournments or postponements thereof is November 10, 2017 (the "Record Date").
+The record date for the determination of Shareholders entitled to receive notice of, and to vote at, the Meeting or any adjournments or postponements thereof is October 29, 2018 (the "Record Date").
 Shareholders whose names have been entered in the register of Shareholders at the close of business on the Record Date will be entitled to receive notice of, and to vote, at the Meeting or any adjournments or postponements thereof.

-A Shareholder wishing to be represented by proxy at the meeting or any adjournment thereof must deposit his/her/its duly executed form of proxy with the Company's transfer agent and registrar, TMX Equity Transfer Services ("Equity"), at Suite 300, 200 University Avenue, Toronto, Ontario M5H 4H1 not later than 10:00 a.m.
-(Toronto time) on December 18, 2017 or, if the meeting is adjourned, not later than 48 hours, excluding weekends and statutory holidays in the City of Toronto, Ontario, preceding the time of such adjourned meeting.
+A Shareholder wishing to be represented by proxy at the meeting or any adjournment thereof must deposit his/her/its duly executed form of proxy with the Company's transfer agent and registrar, TSX Trust Company Inc. ("TSX Trust"), at 301 - 100 Adelaide Street West, Toronto, Ontario M5H 4H1 not later than 10:00 a.m.
+(Toronto time) on December 13, 2018 or, if the meeting is adjourned, not later than 48 hours, excluding weekends and statutory holidays in the City of Toronto, Ontario, preceding the time of such adjourned meeting.
 Shareholders who are unable to attend the Meeting in person, are requested to date, complete, sign and return the form of proxy so that as large a representation as possible may be had at the Meeting.